 Security and Safety Tips

-As in any large, busy city, crime can sometimes be a problem in Rio.
-When visiting Rio, you will need to take extra caution to ensure your personal safety and protect your belongings.
-Here are a few safety tips that are very helpful for travelers to Rio:
+As in any large, busy city, crime can sometimes occur in Rio.
+When visiting any large city, you will need to take extra caution to ensure your personal safety and protect your belongings.
+Here are a few safety tips that are very helpful for travellers to Rio:

-- Hotel lobbies and reception areas are open to the public, so do not leave your bags or any valuables unattended at any time.
+• Hotel lobbies and reception areas are open to the public, so do not leave your bags or any valuables unattended.

 Out and About

-- Take extra care when crossing the road.
-Always remember to look both ways as traffic may be coming from a different direction than you are expecting.
+• Take extra care when crossing the road.
+Always remember to look both ways as traffic may be coming from an unexpected direction.

 The District for Attending to Tourists (DEAT) – Police

-If something goes wrong at any time and your possessions are lost or stolen, then you should contact the police at your earliest opportunity.
+If anything goes wrong and your possessions are lost or stolen, you should contact the police at your earliest opportunity.
 The District for Attending to Tourists (DEAT) is responsible for investigating and recording any incidents.
-The DEAT is located in Leblon, and the police officers are specially trained to assist foreign visitors.
+The DEAT is located in Leblon, and the police officers are trained specifically to assist foreign visitors.

 Delegacia de Atendimento ao Turista – DEAT